 This stanza starts with an utterance from the father.
 He tries to wake up his son as he is dreaming and he, on the other hand, is awake.
 The moment of the awakening will be very significant throughout the poem.
 This waking up will denote the transition between the beauty of the dream and the dismay of the daytime.
-There will always be a longing towards the dream; a constant yearning to return to this dreamlike space.
+There will always be a longing for the dream; a constant yearning to return to this dreamlike space.
 Notice, also, that the father states that this little boy was his “Mother’s only joy”.
 This suggests that the mother died and that she had a very special relationship with the little boy as he was her “only joy”.
 Moreover, the capitalization of the names “Boy”, “Father”, and “Mother” is important as the designations will earn higher importance with this emphasis.
-The capitalization will appear throughout the poem and they will be significant towards the importance of the terms.
+Capitalization will appear throughout the poem and they will be significant for the importance of the terms.

 “O, what land is the Land of Dreams?

 What are its mountains, and what are its streams?